-The Department of Chemistry expects that graduate students who hold fellowships, internships, or other appointments that reduce their TA/RA appointments below 50% but are still engaged full-time as a student or researcher should be eligible for the same total amount of PTO as those who hold 50% TA/RA appointments.
+The Department of Chemistry expects that graduate students who hold fellowships, internships, or other appointments that reduce their TA/RA appointments below 50% should be eligible for the same total amount of PTO as those who hold 50% TA/RA appointments.
 This amount may be adjusted only if warranted; for example, when the graduate student is not engaged full-time as a student or researcher.

-PTO Communication and Exceptions
+Communication and Compliance

 Both advisors and students are expected to put in a good-faith effort to accommodate PTO whenever possible, with minimal disruption to research and academic progress.
 Advisors can expect graduate students to communicate their plans for PTO in writing well ahead of time.
 Whenever possible, students should provide two weeks of notice for PTO absences of more than two days to avoid misunderstandings or conflicts that disrupt research, mentoring, or other laboratory procedures.
 PTO shall be calculated in no finer than half-day increments.
-Work-related activities such as recruiting graduate students for the department, and professional development activities aimed at advancing students' careers such as attending conferences and job interviews, and participating in industry tours and seminars, are part of the traditional graduate education and shall not be counted as PTO.
-University HR policy directly covers various leave topics such as bereavement leave, jury duty leave, military leave, and many others and should be consulted for the current rules on these topics.
+Work-related activities such as recruiting graduate students for the department, and professional development activities aimed at advancing students' careers such as attending conferences and participating in industry tours, are part of the traditional graduate education and shall not be counted as PTO.
+Jury duty service shall not be counted as PTO as per University policy.